Student Services

 Members of the Public

-Authorized building visitors include students, faculty, and staff of University System of Maryland campuses; attorneys; School of Law alumni; guest speakers; clinic clients; admitted and prospective students; and UMMC and VA staff.
-Students with valid IDs may bring guests into the library.
+Authorized visitors are able to access the building during all open hours.
+Authorized building visitors include students, faculty and staff of University System of Maryland Campuses; attorneys; School of Law alumni; guest speakers; clinic clients; admitted and prospective students; and UMMC and VA staff.
+Students with valid ids may bring guests into the library.
+Law library hours can be found here.

 Computers and computer network facilities are provided to support the education, research and service mission of the campus and its schools.